Front-End-Website-Developer/range-gaje-ant-design-reactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This one is range of salary.
+You cab use this if u needed.

 ## Available Scripts